 Toll-Free Government Helpline

-The 24×7 helpline number connects you with certified professional psychologist and, psychiatrists.
-It was launched as a collaboration between various NGOs, Brihanmumbai Municipal Corporation, and the government of Maharashtra.
+The 24×7 helpline number connects you with certified professional psychologists and, psychiatrists.
+It was launched as a collaboration between various NGOs, the Brihanmumbai Municipal Corporation, and the government of Maharashtra.
 You can connect with them at 1800-120-820050.

 Here’s another inspiring personality and a mental advocate you must know about: